khsdo95/CTF/PITCHME.md

 ## Exploit Scenario

-- 1 HandShake with target. |
+- 1.HandShake with target. |
-- 2 Send a image packet. |
+- 2.Send a image packet. |
-- 3 Send a image packet with previous url + \"\x00BBBB\".
+- 3.Send a image packet with previous url+\x00BBBB.
 It will trigger a bug. |
-- 4 Send some image packets to trigger Cache::pop.
+- 4.Send some image packets to trigger Cache::pop.
 It will delete a Element. |

+---

+## Exploit Scenario (Cont'd)

-- 5 Send a image packet to fill free area with setting path to our payload. |
+- 5.Send a image packet to fill free area with setting path to our payload. |
-- 6 Send a image packet with same url in step 2.
-It will trigger Cache::Element::GetPath with controlled element. |
+- 6.Send a image packet with same url in step 2.
+It will trigger GetPath with controlled element. |
-- 7 We can exploit command injection with manipulated path |
+- 7.We can exploit command injection with manipulated path |
-- 8 Get a shell! |
+- 8.Get a shell! |

 ---